edgedb/edgedb/docs/stdlib/cfg.rst

   An abstract type representing the configuration of an instance or database.

-  The properties of this object type represent the set of configuration options supported by EdgeDB (listed above).
+  The properties of this object type represent the set of configuration options supported by Gel (listed above).

 ----------